eduramiba/moodle-theme-uikit/README.md

 to generate the CSS files in the /style folder.

-This theme includes an advanced Visual Style Customizer to change the appearance of the whole site.
+This theme includes an advanced Visual Style Customizer to change the appearance of the whole site with a few clicks.
 This customizer is inspired in the UIKit customizer (http://www.getuikit.com/docs/customizer.html)